Rawhide (1951 film)

-Rawhide is a 1951 Western film produced by Twentieth Century-Fox.
-It was directed by Henry Hathaway and produced by Samuel G. Engel from a screenplay by Dudley Nichols.
-The music score was by Sol Kaplan and the song "A Rollin' Stone" by Lionel Newman.
-The cinematography was by Milton R. Krasner.
+Rawhide is a 1951 American Western film produced by Twentieth Century-Fox.
+It was directed by Henry Hathaway, produced by Samuel G. Engel from a screenplay by Dudley Nichols and stars Tyrone Power, Susan Hayward, Hugh Marlowe, Dean Jagger, Edgar Buchanan, Jack Elam and George Tobias.
+The music score was composed by Sol Kaplan, the song "A Rollin' Stone" was written by Lionel Newman, and the cinematographer was Milton R. Krasner.
+The film is unrelated to the 1959-1965 CBS television series of the same title.

-The film stars Tyrone Power and Susan Hayward with Hugh Marlowe, Dean Jagger, Edgar Buchanan, Jack Elam and George Tobias.

 Plot

 Tom Owens is the clean-cut and sophisticated gentleman son of J. C. Owens of the Overland Mail Company.
 His father wants Tom to learn the business from the ground up, so he sends Tom west to remote relay station Rawhide Pass to take lessons from stationmaster Sam Todd, whom he has known for more than 40 years.
 Tom is now eagerly anticipating his return to civilization in one week.

 A strong-willed woman named Vinnie Holt and her very young niece Callie arrive on a coach on their way east.
 Holt's sister was killed in a bar brawl along with Callie's father Johnny back in Vacaville, California, and she is taking Callie to her paternal grandparents in the east.
 As her stage prepares to depart Rawhide, the U.S. Cavalry arrives from the east with the news that four convicts escaped from Huntsville prison, held up a stagecoach that had passed through Rawhide and killed the driver, who was Sam's friend.
 The convicts are after a gold shipment expected to pass through Rawhide the following day.
 The cavalry intends to escort Holt's coach on its way east, but children are not permitted to ride a coach into a dangerous situation, and when Holt refuses the driver's command to leave Callie at the station, she is forcibly removed from the coach by Owens, but she then insists on taking Owens' room for the night.

 Holt takes Callie, along with Owens' gun, to the nearby hot springs for a bath.
 While they are gone, a man approaches the outpost on horseback.
 Todd and Owens are leery knowing that it could be one of the escaped convicts, so Owens approaches while Todd hides in the stable tack room with his rifle.
 The man flashes a deputy sheriff's badge from Huntsville, saying that he is hunting the escaped convicts, so Owens gives Todd the all-clear signal.
 However, they soon learn that the man is Rafe Zimmerman, the convict who had escaped from Huntsville the day before his scheduled hanging for the murder of his girlfriend and her lover.
 Zimmerman then signals the other three convicts to ride into town.
 They are hardcore outlaw Tevis, simpleton Yancy and obedient Gratz, all of whom were around Zimmerman when he made his prison break.